Unistellar

 \

-How you can help confirm a TESS planet candidate :
+How you can help study a hot Jupiter :

 Check the video below or in the tables above to see if this potential planetary transit will be visible to you!